open-telemetry/opentelemetry.io/content/en/blog/2023/otel-demo-16.md

   can be used to solve real-world problems.
 - Ensure that the demo reflects the OpenTelemetry feature matrix and that we're showing off everything you can do with the project.
-- Improve our dashboards, add alerts, SLOs, and other observability features to the demo.
+- Improve our dashboards and add alerts, SLOs, and other observability features to the demo.
 - Support other clients and front-end RUM features as they're released.